 Craft-focused critiques for complete manuscripts, short stories, and unfinished works-in-progress

 The first goal of our manuscript critique services is to provide candid, constructive, and thorough feedback on your manuscript’s condition and its literary and commercial potential.
-The idea isn’t to callously judge a work or its writer but to help you understand what works, what doesn’t work or could work better, and what you might consider doing to give your manuscript the best chance of marketplace success.
+The idea isn’t to callously judge a work or its writer but to give you a professional book editor’s perspective on what works, what doesn’t work or could work better, and what you might consider doing to give your manuscript the best chance of marketplace success.
 This feedback helps inform your revision process and bring clarity to specific goals and objectives intended to improve the quality of your story and its writing.

 Looking for a critique of a screenplay, adaptation, or treatment?
-Please click here.
+Please click visit our screenplay and adaptation services portal.

 Written assessment of your manuscript’s first 10 pages, addressing craft, market, and overall effectiveness.
 Includes follow-up consultation with your editor by phone or email.